 Is there such a thing as perfect putting?
 There is in theory, but like everything else in golf, it is us as humans that are the variable.
-It is better to start somewhere though so why not start with the correct information and technique and try to adapt our skills with the scientific back up as opposed to guess?
+Why not start with the correct information and technique and try to adapt our skills with the scientific back up as opposed to guessing?
 What is likely to be more reliable?
-Do we expect to hole every putt?...Probably...but we are unlikely to do so, therefore again, we might as well attempt that putt with the best information and an educated guess as opposed to a blind guess...so....thats where AimPoint comes in!
+Do we expect to hole every putt?...Probably...but we are unlikely to do so, therefore again, we might as well attempt that putt with the best information and an educated guess as opposed to a blind guess that's where AimPoint comes in!

 I have been interested and teaching AimPoint Express for several years now as I truly believe it is a system that works and gives the golfer the ability to make that educated decision to then go through a process which really does give the best chance to #makeeverything!

 In simple terms, think of perfect putting like a Triangle of Tasks, Read, Aim and Speed.
 With AimPoint I can teach you ALL of that with scientific back up!

 AimPoint Express levels 1&2 can be learned one to one OR in a group clinic where you will learn to read all lengths and slopes of putt.

 Aiming on that chosen line will be your next task.
 Many golfers do not aim where they are thinking, even from just 6ft from the hole.
 What YOU see as an individual is what we assess in the Aiming lesson and we can confirm your Aim/Posture and Eye Position is good or we can learn what you need to adjust to aim correctly.
 Your aiming issues may be highlighted to you when you attend the reading class but the Aim Lesson is best learned on a one to one basis as everyone's perception of line are different.